JoLiu-ai/cute-todo/README.md

 "After seeing a Twitter post from @localhost_4173, I decided to try using Claude and DeepSeek to create a cute and functional to-do app.
 I used to do some front-end work several years ago, but I haven’t done it in a long time.
 I worked on it for two days, and I believe that with more foundational knowledge, I could complete it more efficiently

+---

+After adding more and more functions, I realized I needed to quickly brush up on my front-end skills.

+---

 # home page
 <img width="1029" alt="截屏2025-01-24 15 53 47" src="https://github.com/user-attachments/assets/7aca68f3-443e-4051-ac42-2d1982ae2821" />